 Poshmark is also a great app for finding inexpensive dresses.
 (Use code ETINTEXAS to get a $5 Poshmark credit!)
 Mercari is another excellent app for finding inexpensive costumes and clothes.

 Add a Long, Blond Wig

-Rapunzel wouldn't be Rapunzel without her long blonde locks.
+Rapunzel wouldn't be Rapunzel without her long, blonde locks.
 If you have long blonde hair or own extensions, you could do a side braid similar to the one I did here.
 If not, you'll need to buy a wig or create one out of yarn.
-Here's an easy yarn hair tutorial from The Everyday Mom Life that would work!
-If you’d rather buy, here is a really long option from Amazon, and here’s a great shorter option option.
+Here's an easy yarn hair tutorial from The Everyday Mom Life that would work great!

 Decorate with Flowers